Russian warplanes, artillery widen attack, hit industry hub

 Zelenskyy said authorities were working on establishing 12 humanitarian corridors and trying to ensure food, medicine and other basics get to people across the country.
 Thousands of soldiers on both sides are believed to have been killed in the invasion, along with Ukrainian civilians.

 He accused Russia of kidnapping the mayor of one city, Melitopol, calling the abduction “a new stage of terror.”
-The Biden administration had warned before the invasion of Russian plans to detain and kill targeted people in Ukraine.
-Zelenskyy himself is a likely top target.
+The Biden administration, citing American intelligence but no evidence, warned before the invasion of Russian plans to detain and kill targeted people in Ukraine.
+Zelenskyy himself would be a likely top target.

 So far, the Russians have made the biggest advances on cities in the east and south while struggling in the north and around Kyiv.